trujillo9616/LedgerTruji/README.md

   ```

 OPTIONAL FLAGS:
 - Sort: Sort the register or print report based on the date the postings were made.
+The balance command does not support the sort flag.
   ```sh
   python3 ledgertruji.py -f FILE command --sort d
   ```